great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_configuredassetdataconnector.md

 In our case, changing `pattern` to : `yellow_tripdata_(.*)\\.csv` will fix our problem and give the same output to above.

-### Example 2: Basic configuration with more than one DataAsset
+### Example 2: Basic configuration with more than one Data Asset

 Here’s a similar example, but this time two Data Assets are mixed together in one folder.